topic badge

 Find the area of the parallelogram shown.

 A parallelogram with a base labeled 3 mm and height labeled 11 mm.
-The top and bottom sides of the parallelogram is marked with arrow ticks indicating that they are parallel to each other.
-The left and right side of the parallelogram is marked with double arrow tick, also indicating that they are parallel to each other.
+The top and bottom sides of the parallelogram are each marked with a single arrowhead indicating that they are parallel to each other.
+The left and right sides of the parallelogram are each marked with double arrowhead, also indicating that they are parallel to each other.

 Question 3